-To further explore separation of the focal mechanisms into distinct families, we analyzed the rotation angle between principal P- and T-axes as a measure of mechanism (dis)similarity.
-We first calculated mean fault plane solution for each family.
-The strike/dip/rake-values of the mean fault plane solutions (FPS) for family I, II and III are 332°/47°/43° and 32°/51°/141° and 67°/36°/122°, respectively.
-The focal mechanisms with mean fault plane solutions and all best FPSs of each family are plotted in Fig. 8a-c.
-Hillers et al. (2020) recently estimated focal mechanisms for the 14 largest events for which the majority is similar to family I FMs.
-The calculated rotation angles between mean solutions of family I and II, I and III, II and III are 71°, 59° and 53°, respectively.
-Taking into account that focal mechanisms are assumed to be similar if the Kagan rotation angle is less than 20°, none of the three families is similar to each other.
-Difference between family I and II is the most prominent, whereas rotations I-III and II-III are comparable.
-However, despite mean solutions of different families are quantitatively distinct, the individual mechanisms are not necessarily very different (Fig. 8d-f) between families.
-The total P-axis uncertainties are strongly overlapping among three families.
-At the same time, the T-axes uncertainties form three distributions that, while compared between families, are only partially overlapping.
-This overall suggest that the FPSs may be sensitive to changes in polarities on individual stations located close to the nodal plane.
+the principal P and T axes as a measure of mechanism (dis)similarity.
+We first calculated the mean fault plane solution for each family.
+The strike, dip, and rake values of the mean fault plane solutions (FPSs) for the families are as follows: 332°, 47°, and 43° for family I; 32°, 51°, and 141° for family II; and 67°, 36°, and 122° for family III, respectively.
+The focal mechanisms with mean fault plane solutions and all the best FPSs of each family are plotted in Fig. 8a-c.
+Hillers et al. (2020) recently estimated focal mechanisms for the 14 largest events, and the majority are similar to family I FMs.
+The calculated rotation angles between the mean solutions of families I and II, I and III, and II and III are 71, 59, and 53°, respectively.
+Taking into account that focal mechanisms are assumed to be similar if the Kagan rotation angle is less than 20°, none of the three families are similar to each other.
+The difference between families I and II is the most prominent, whereas rotations I-III and II-III are comparable.
+However, despite the mean solutions of different families being quantitatively distinct, the individual mechanisms are not necessarily very different (Fig. 8d-f) between families.
+The total P-axis uncertainties strongly overlap among the three families.
+At the same time, the T-axis uncertainties form three distributions that, when compared between families, only partially overlap.
+This overall suggests that the